 Maintaining a healthy weight has many health benefits.
 But how do you determine what is a healthy weight?
 The American Cancer Society suggests using their body mass index (BMI) calculator to help determine a healthy weight range for your height.
 Another way to estimate your potential disease risk is to measure your waist circumference.
 Having excessive abdominal fat may put you at greater risk for developing obesity-related conditions, such as Type 2 Diabetes, high blood pressure, and coronary artery disease.
 Men with a waist circumference that is more than 40 inches or non-pregnant women with a waist circumference that is more than 35 inches could be at a higher risk for developing obesity-related diseases.

-And finally, moderate your alcohol intake.
-According to the American Heart Association, heavy and regular use of alcohol can increase blood pressure dramatically.
-If you drink, limit your consumption to no more than two drinks per day for men and one drink per day for women.
-Generally, one drink equals a 12-ounce beer, a four-ounce glass of wine, 1.5 ounces of 80-proof liquor or one ounce or hard liquor (100 proof).
+And finally, pay more attention to your alcohol consumption.
+Regular use of alcohol can raise your blood pressure substantially, especially if drinking more than two drinks per day for men and one drink per day for women.
+Generally, one drink equals a 12-ounce beer, a four-ounce glass of wine, 1.5 ounces of 80-proof liquor, or one ounce of hard liquor (100 proof).